ArthurMY/CP3402-CMS-Prac04/README.md

 * [How to host a website from your own computer](https://youtu.be/euXdC0NDgac?si=WXUTRlB4Z60SFxi4)

 ### Estimated hours
 I spent around 1 hour completing all the parts.
-Including downloading and setting up with XAMPP, which a software that can
+Including downloading and setting up with XAMPP, which a software that can display websites on the internet.
+WordPress is a website content creation tool online.
+In previous weeks, I already learned how to use it.
+So I did not make any further learning for it this week.

 ### Learning Insights